-There are many instances when the school will attempt to reach parents/legal quardians:

-- General notification messages are sent throughout the day.
-These messages are non-emergency in nature and announce upcoming events or reminders; - Attendance notification messages are generally sent in the morning and in the early evening.
+- There are many instances when the school will attempt to reach parents/legal guardians: - 1.
+General notification messages are sent throughout the day.
+These messages are non-emergency in nature and announce upcoming events or reminders; - 2.
+Attendance notification messages are generally sent in the morning and in the early evening.
 These messages are sent to inform parents/legal guardians that the child has been reported with an unexcused absence or tardy for one (1) or more periods or an entire day of school.
 The most appropriate number is a daytime phone number.
 Working parents/legal guardians are encouraged to provide their work number or cell phone number.
-It is recommended that the attendance number not be the home number if no one is there during the day; - Emergency notification messages are of an urgent nature and are sent when warranted.
+It is recommended that the attendance number not be the home number if no one is there during the day; - 3.
+Emergency notification messages are of an urgent nature and are sent when warranted.
 The phone number parents/legal guardians should provide is where parents/legal guardians are most likely to be reached during the majority of the waking hours.
 Blackboard Connect will call every number stored in the notification system including the numbers for general and attendance notifications to ensure that the parents/legal guardians are reached.
 This number should be for the parent/legal guardian and not the alternate contacts provided on the Student Emergency Information Form.
-The information on the Student Emergency Information Form will be utilized should the school not be able to reach the parent/legal guardian; - Teacher messages are sent to inform parents/legal guardians of the student's academic standing, general behavior, work habits, classroom reminders, and notifications.
+The alternate contacts information on the Student Emergency Information numbers for general guardian; - 4.
+Teacher messages are sent to inform parents/legal guardians of the student's academic standing, general behavior, work habits, classroom reminders, and notifications.
 These messages are sent via phone, email, or text and use the general phone number provided.